boennecd/psqn-va-ex/README.md

   formula = y / nis ~ X.V2 + X.dummy + (1 + X.V2 + X.dummy | group))
 ```

-We show the bias and summary statistics for the computation time below.
+We show the bias estimates and summary statistics for the computation
+time below.

 ``` r
 # bias of the fixed effect